defsteph/EPiFocalPoint/README.md

 ### Release 1.3.4
 1. Fixed an issue when applying focal point and using FitMode.Max or scaling up.
 A focal point should not be applied if images aren't cropped, so when scaling, the plugin shouldn't do anything.

+### Release 1.3.5
+1. Fixed an issue with having an empty path in module.config causing the generated path to have double slashes (//) in the url.